benlund/picowell/README.md

 ## How it works

-The pressure sensor (made watertight using silicone sealant) is dropped to the bottom of the well, attached to the cable which runs up to the top of the well.
+The pressure sensor (made watertight using silicone sealant) is dropped to the bottom of the well, attached to a cable which runs up to the top of the well.
 The Pico W microcontroller and batteries are housed in a waterproof box at the top of the well, with the cable entering the box via a waterproof gland.

-In continuous-running mode, the Pico W wakes up once per hour, takes a reading, connects to our house WiFi (our well is in our front garden so well within range of the house network), and submits a reading to a web server running in the house (TODO link to Endpoint code here when released).
-The Vsys voltage reading is also submitted so you can tell when the batteries need to be replaced.
+In continuous-running mode, the Pico W wakes up once per hour, takes a reading, connects to our house WiFi (our well is in our front garden so well within range of the house network), and submits a reading to a web server running in the house (TODO link to EndPoint code here when released).
+The VSYS voltage reading is also submitted so you can tell when the batteries need to be replaced.
 Between readings the Pico W enters a lightsleep mode (deepsleep mode is not implemented in Micropython yet but would conserve battery life even more).

 To take the reading, the Pico W measures the voltage on one of its ADC GPIO pins.
 The readings are quite noisy, so it averages 8 readings, spaced 1 sec apart, and drops the least significant 6 bits from the readings.
-This gives a very consistent reading with an accuracy within 1% of the range of the sensor.
+This gives a very consistent reading with an accuracy of about 1% of the range of the sensor.
 With the 5 PSI sensor, that's a sensitivity of 1-2 inches (5 PSI = 11.55 feet of water x 1% = 1.4inches).

 Current draw in the different phases (when running from 3xAA NiMH rechargable batteries) is approximately: